 LongRangeSet

 class should exist.
-With ranges of long values we can easily construct a
+With ranges of long

-set that has more than Integer.MAX_VALUE elements:
+set that has more than Integer.MAX_VALUE

 import bak.pcj.set.LongRangeSet;